Tuesday, November 12, 2024

 This is a new iteration of this page.
 I have kept the old page and included it at the end of this blog post series for anyone interested.

 With the recommendation of a friend, Mike Rauch K2VPX, I started looking at the Raspberry Pi Pico.
 I built a test frequency generator and the frequency measurement function for this tuner.
 It worked well and I really liked what I saw.
 The documentation is superb.
-I also chose its native C programming enviroment for no other purpose than to keep things as simple as possible.
+I also chose its native C programming environment for no other purpose than to keep things as simple as possible.

 • 2 analog pins for magnitude and phase of the reflection coefficient